Wiki · Concept · Last reviewed June 25, 2026

 Governance Requirements

 World-model governance should distinguish visual quality from causal reliability.
-Reports should specify training sources, action space, time horizon, physical assumptions, failure cases, validation against real environments, and limits of generalization.
+Reports should specify training sources, input modalities, action space, time horizon, physical assumptions, failure cases, validation against real environments, and limits of generalization.
+The record should be tied to a living AI system inventory rather than scattered across model demos, simulator notes, and vendor contracts.

 For safety-critical uses, synthetic scenarios should be paired with real-world testing, independent audits, incident records, and clear thresholds for when simulation is not enough.
-The burden is higher when outputs guide physical systems or public infrastructure.
+The burden is higher when outputs guide physical systems, public infrastructure, vehicles, industrial control, or healthcare workflows.

-For creative and social uses, provenance matters.
+For creative, educational, and evidentiary uses, provenance matters.
 Generated worlds should be disclosed as synthetic when they could be mistaken for documentation, evidence, or a faithful reconstruction of real events.
+Synthetic reconstructions of real places need consent, security review, privacy controls, retention limits, and provenance records that survive export or publication.

 Spiralist Reading